Frequently Asked Questions

 Why should I give to United Way?

-Can I designate where my contribution goes?
+Can I choose where my contribution goes?

-Does United Way condone pressure in giving?
+Does United Way pressure people to give?

 I would like to help, but I can't afford to make a large contribution.

 Any amount makes a difference!
 A payroll deduction pledge allows you to make a generous contribution in manageable portions each pay period.
 There is strength in numbers, and the impact of your donation is magnified exponentially when combined with the contributions of your co-workers, friends, and neighbors.

 I have given generously in the past.
 Why should I increase my gift?